Structure theorem for projective klt pairs with nef anti-canonical divisor: Preliminary results

-In this subsection, we review the definition of locally constant fibrations and give a criterion for a fiber space to be a locally constant fibration related to the flatness of certain direct images.
+In this subsection, after we give the definition of locally constant fibrations, we explain the properties of the locally constant fibrations (e.g.,\,{\hyperref[lemma_local-const-lb-decomp]{Lemma \ref{lemma_local-const-lb-decomp}}}) and a criterion for a fiber space to be locally constant using the flatness of certain direct image sheaves (see {\hyperref[prop_flat-lcf]{Proposition \ref{prop_flat-lcf}}}).

-\begin{defi} Let $\phi: X \to Y$ be a fiber space between normal analytic varieties (i.e., a proper surjective morphism with connected fibers), and let $\Delta$ be a Weil $\QQ$-divisor on $X$.
+\begin{defi} Let $\phi\colon X \to Y$ be a fiber space between normal analytic varieties (i.e.,\,a proper surjective morphism with connected fibers), and let $\Delta$ be a Weil $\QQ$-divisor on $X$.